waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Tool & Agent Development Log

 ### A. Agent/Tool Brainstorming
-- **Idea: `exploration_assistant_agent`:** Create an agent that takes map sprites and the current goal to generate a prioritized list of NPCs to interact with, streamlining exploration.

 - **Idea: `find_path` tool refinement:** Add a check to verify the current map ID against an expected ID and to automatically find an adjacent traversable tile if the target is impassable.

 ## IV.
 Lessons Learned